Broyles-Darwin House

-The Broyles-Darwin House is a historic mansion in Dayton, Tennessee, U.S..
+The Broyles-Darwin House is a historic mansion in Dayton, Tennessee, United States.
 It was built circa 1860 for Stephen Sanders Decatur Broyles.
 Broyles served in the Confederate States Army during the American Civil War of 1861–1865.
 By 1908, the house was purchased by James Robert Darwin.
 It has been listed on the National Register of Historic Places since July 9, 1997.